project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 # The helper file below brings functions created in previous tutorials and adds an extra one
 # make_df_for_energy_scan - we made this in tutorial 4
 # make_braket_labels - we made this in tutorial 4
-# plot_prob - made from code used for plotting in tutorial 4
+# plot_sim - made from code used for plotting in tutorial 4
 # prettify_states - nice way to display many QuTiP states for side by side comparison
 #
 from libs.helper_05_tutorial import *